MrJeremyKhoo/KanMingBan/README.md

 ## Motivation

-currently it is written in C so that future extentions do not get bogged down by the language choice.
-There is also no reason for just-in-time compilation for CRUD logic.
+Currently it is written in C only using gcc libraries (binary is only 80kilo bytes)

 Not written in Rust because there should be no need for strict memory safety. essentially there is one data structure and one user

-Not written in C++/Java because there is no need for their abstract data types, there is only one data structure
+Not written in C++/Java because there is no need for their abstract data types, there is essentially only one data structure

 Not in Golang because of performance, there is no need for bounds checking and garbage collection for a simple application